Media Center

 CCPS Volunteer Training Information

-Media Classes and Checkout Procedures
+Media Classes and Checkout Procedures:

-Students in Pre-K visit the Media Center once a week, and check out one book each week.
 Kindergarten students visit the Media Center twice per week for 30 minutes each session.
 On their second Media day of the week, they are able to check out one new book if they have returned their previous book.

 In grades 1 and 2, students visit the Media Center once per week for 30 minutes and can check out one new book each week if they have returned their previous book.